duongnguyen321/api-hua/README.md

     `userid` (string): The user’s ID.

   - Header: authorization Bearer
-    `resetToken` (string): The user’s reset token.
+    `refreshToken` (string): The user’s refresh token.

-  - Result: An object with the message “Token reset successful!” and the new access token.
+  - Result: An object with the message “Token refresh successful!” and the new access token.

 3. Authorization: